 Ingredients and substitution

 I suggest using small or mini marshmallows as they melt faster.
+Store-bought marshmallow is usually eggless but they do contain gelatin.
 For the vegan option, use vegan marshmallows.

 2. Coconut oil

 I use unrefined coconut oil.
 Butter or margarine can also be used

 I use non-fat dry milk powder.
 You can also use coconut milk powder for dairy-free and vegan substitution